Search engine optimization (SEO) gives your company a unique opportunity to reach potential customers that could not have been reached otherwise.

 You can have a beautiful-looking website with an optimized conversion path that ranks well in search engines, but if it’s not being crawled or indexed effectively your rankings won’t last long.

 Every SEO audit is different but at some point, you’re probably going to have to run your website through a few different SEO tools.

 It’s good practice to check the technical health of your website regularly.
-Each tool can tell you something different and each gives you more insight into what needs fixing.
+Each tool can tell you something different and gives you more insight into what needs fixing.

 Some great tools for auditing your website are Ahrefs, ScreamingFrog, or SEMRush.
-It’s important to understand that a technical SEO audit will not tell you why your website’s rankings are dropping, but it will serve as a foundation of understanding which aspects of your website to change in order to make improvements.
+It’s important to understand that a technical SEO audit will not tell you why your website’s rankings are dropping, but it will serve as a foundation for understanding which aspects of your website to change in order to make improvements.

 Generally, technical SEO audits include website performance recommendations and page-level optimizations.
 These internal site changes can initially boost the ranking of your pages without any internal linking or external link-building efforts.